armanmoztar/dda/README.md

 ## Getting Started
 1. Clone the repository
-2. Install dependencies with 'yarn install'
+2. Install dependencies with `yarn install`
-3. Run the server with 'yarn start'
+3. Run the server with `yarn start`
-4. Using expo, run the app on your phone or emulator with 'npx expo start'
-5. If you are using an emulator, you can press 'a' to run the app on an android emulator or 'i' to run the app on an ios emulator.
-(You will need xcode installed for an ios emulator).
+5. If you are using an emulator, you can press `a` to run the app on an Android emulator or `i` to run the app on an iOS emulator.
+(You will need Xcode installed for an iOS emulator).
 6. You can also scan the QR code with your phone to run the app on your phone.

 ## License